kkahatapitiya/Coarse-Fine-Networks/README.md

 Please note that we pre-extract the fine features, and use them to train the complete Coarse-Fine Network to reduce the burden on GPUs.
 One can train the two streams together to achieve a better performance given enough available compute.
 Our pre-trained models and training logs are available.
 Our final reported numbers on Charades are for the `Charades_v1_localize` evaluation setting as done in all the previous work.
 Here, predictions are made for 25 uniformly sampled frames per video instead of densely predicting for every frame.
 Use [this](http://vuchallenge.org/vu17_charades.zip) evaluation script to reproduce our reported numbers.

+**Check out our implementation [X3D-Multigrid](https://github.com/kkahatapitiya/X3D-Multigrid) to understand more about the backbone X3D architecture and its efficient training strategy Multigrid.**

 ### Reference

 If you find this useful, please consider citing our work: